pewpewlive/hybroid-live/parser/README.md

 This file adds additional methods to [Parser](https://github.com/pewpewlive/hybroid/blob/master/parser/README.md#parsergo).

 ### **Methods:**

 Σ

-1. `createBinExpr(left ast.Node, operator lexer.Token, tokenType lexer.TokenType, lexeme string, right ast.Node) -> ast.Node` - Evaluates the value type, creates a `BinaryExpr` with the respective parameters, and returns it.
+1. `createBinExpr(left ast.Node, operator tokens.Token, tokenType tokens.TokenType, lexeme string, right ast.Node) -> ast.Node` - Evaluates the value type, creates a `BinaryExpr` with the respective parameters, and returns it.
-2. `getOp(opEqual lexer.Token) -> lexer.Token` - Returns the respective operation when using assignment operators.
-For example: if given `lexer.MinusEqual` (`-=`), it returns `lexer.Minus`.
+2. `getOp(opEqual tokens.Token) -> tokens.Token` - Returns the respective operation when using assignment operators.
+For example: if given `tokens.MinusEqual` (`-=`), it returns `tokens.Minus`.
 3. `getParam() -> ast.Param` - Attempts to get the current token (that is an identifier) and its type.
 Returns an `ast.Param` type with the respective values.
 4. `parameters() -> []ast.Param` - Returns a list of `ast.Param`s.
 Uses `getParam()` under the hood to get all of the parameters.
 Note: throws errors if the expression is missing parentheses. <!-- FIXME: Think of a better description -->
 5. `arguments() -> []ast.Node` - Returns a list of `ast.Param`s.
 Uses `getParam()` under the hood to get all of the parameters.
 Note: throws errors if the expression is missing parentheses. <!-- FIXME: Think of a better description -->